KristianLyng99/CaseManagerDashboard/replit.md

 ## Overview

-This is a Norwegian case handler (saksbehandler) tool built as a full-stack web application for NAV (Norwegian Labour and Welfare Administration).
+This is a Norwegian case handler (saksbehandler) tool built as a full-stack web application for DNB liv.
 The application provides date calculation and case management functionality with intelligent data parsing and calculation features.
 It's designed as a single-page application with a React frontend and Express backend, configured for easy deployment on Replit.

 ## System Architecture